 From India, Delhi

 The correct position as per the law is that an employee can submit Form 11 and opt out of the PF scheme.
-The rider here is that he should not have been a member of the scheme at any time.
-Accordingly, a new employee starting his career can submit this form and choose not to participate in PF.
+The rider here is that they should not have been a member of the scheme at any time.
+Accordingly, a new employee starting their career can submit this form and choose not to participate in PF.
 For all others, it is compulsory by law to enroll in the PF scheme if their earnings from Basic & D.A or Spl Allowance are less than 15,000.

 From India, Mumbai